goshiphq/goship-cms/content/blog/getting-started-with-dropshipping.md

 altText: man packing goods for dropshipping
 image: images/goship-blog-2-.png
 ---
-Have you always wanted to start an eCommerce business?
-Many businesses have failed to come to fruition due to insufficient capital and difficulties in dealing with warehouses, inventory, and shipping.
-Fortunately, there’s a more convenient and attainable alternative – dropshipping.
+Have you always wanted to develop your business in eCommerce?
+It is quite challenging to succeed in eCommerce due to insufficient capital and difficulties in dealing with warehouses, inventory, and numerous shipping operations.
+Fortunately, there’s a convenient and attainable alternative to start delivering your products in terms of online sales – dropshipping.
 Find out if dropshipping is the right choice for you!

-## What is Dropshipping?
+## What Is Dropshipping?

-Dropshipping is a form of eCommerce where all fulfillment of orders is taken care of by third-party suppliers.
-This means that digital store owners don’t need a warehouse, keep inventory, and deal with shipping.
-Online store owners are mainly responsible for marketing and customer service.
-This makes online dropshipping attractive for many entrepreneurs since less capital is needed.
-However, dropshipping has gained a negative reputation over the years due to poor management and customer service.
+Dropshipping is a form of eCommerce where order fulfillment is taken care of by third-party suppliers.
+This means that digital store owners don’t need to use warehouses, keep inventory, and deal with shipping organization.
+Online store owners are mainly responsible for marketing operations and customer service.
+This makes online dropshipping attractive for many new entrepreneurs since less capital is needed.

-## How do Dropshipping businesses make money?
+## Is Dropshipping Business Profitable?

 Dropshipping online business owners find reliable third-party suppliers to provide the best dropshipping products to market.
-By helping potential customers find, review, and purchase the right product with marketing strategies, dropshippers will mark up the price of products offered by third-party suppliers.
-For dropshipping to be profitable, business owners need to factor in the time and money involved in successfully encouraging customers to buy a product through marketing and customer service strategies
+By helping potential customers find, review, and purchase the right product with marketing strategies, dropshippers mark up the price of products offered by third-party suppliers.
+For dropshipping to be profitable, business owners need to factor in the time and money needed to encourage customers to buy a product through marketing and customer service strategies.

 ## Advantages of Dropshipping